Warning! Entering a forbidden Dungeon of A Class level! Once entered, the enemy will know of your presence! Warning!

-Alarmed, Zero took a step back unsure if he wanted to take the dive in right this moment.
+Alarmed, Zero took a step back, unsure if he wanted to dive.
 His hesitance caused Jorge to walk forward without even caring about the consequences.

 “What are you scared of?”
 Jorge huffed, shaking himself a couple of times before he stepped in.

-A thundering roar resounded throughout the cave, amplifying the sound and causing everyone to be in a mess of status ailments that hit them all in a full blow swarm as there screen were filled with messages.
+A thundering roar resounded throughout the cave, amplifying the sound and causing everyone to be in a mess of status ailments that hit them all in a full-blow swarm.

-The Elven Hero, Samuel, was the last elf to hold onto the treasured legendary artifact that has been passed down by royalty.
-This Holy Mantle has a unique property of countering magic, and protecting the wielder from prying eyes.
-The Queen of the Elven Kingdom has set up a special quest to enter into the Dark Continent to retrieve her father’s equipment.
+The Elven Hero, Samuel, was the last elf to hold onto the treasured legendary artifact that had been passed down by royalty.
+This Holy Mantle has the unique property of countering magic and protecting the wielder from prying eyes.
+The Queen of the Elven Kingdom has set up a special quest to enter the Dark Continent to retrieve her father’s equipment.

 <Special Seed Shard Side Quest: Behemoth>

-Special quest that has been added.
+Special Quest has been added.
 Survive against the Behemoth’s attack and his swarms, take back the Holy Mantle, and make it back to the Elven City of Elements to use its city defensive magic against the Behemoth.
-General Liam must not die or the quest is forfeit.
+General Liam must not die, or the Quest is forfeit.

 Quest Level: A- (Increased in difficulty from B+)

 Failure: Loss of levels and decrease in affinity with the Elven Queen.
-Incapable to resurrect for one week.
+Incapable of resurrecting for one week.

-Reward: One high level equipment of Eleven made armor or Weapon.
+Reward: One high-level piece of equipment of Eleven made armor or Weapon.
 Increase in affinity with the residents and the Elven Queen.